cran-task-views/Hydrology/Hydrology.md

     [cvitolo.github.io/fuse/](https://cvitolo.github.io/fuse/).
 GitHub
     only package.

--   `r pkg("HydroMe")`: Estimates the parameters in infiltration and water retention models by curve-fitting method.
-The models considered are those that are commonly used in soil science.

 -   `r pkg("hyfo")`: Focuses on data processing and visualization in hydrology and climate forecasting.
 Main function includes data extraction, data downscaling, data resampling, gap